the-turk/flarum-diff/README.md

 You can check your php version by running `php -v` and check if `iconv` is installed by running `php --ri iconv` (which should display `iconv support => enabled`).

-You also need to update `s9e/text-formatter` to v2.3.7 for syntax highlighting in "Preview" mode:
+You also need to update `s9e/text-formatter` to v2.3.7 for syntax highlighting in "Preview" mode (**skip this step** if you didn't update `flarum/core` to beta 12 yet):

 ```
 composer update s9e/text-formatter:2.3.7